MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-linked-entities.md

 With dataflows in the Power Platform, you can have a single organizational data storage source where business analysts can prep and manage their data once, and then reuse it between different analytics apps in the organization.

-When you link entities between dataflows, you can reuse entities that have already been ingested, cleansed and transformed by other dataflows owned by others without the need to maintain that data.
+When you link entities between dataflows, you can reuse entities that have already been ingested, cleansed, and transformed by other dataflows owned by others without the need to maintain that data.
 The linked entities simply point to the entities in other dataflows, and do *not* copy or duplicate the data.

 Linked entities are **read only**.
 If you want to create transformations for a linked entity, you must create a new computed entity with a reference to the linked entity.